 Midway along the plaza’s north side – look for the elaborate fountain inside the courtyard.
 The fountain is a mad mosaic of Talavera...

 This restaurant-cantina has been drawing Mexican celebrities since 1931, as evidenced by the stars’ photos on the walls.
 On Friday and...

-Along a cobbled street lined with restaurants, this inconspicuous Yucatecan establishment whips up favorites like sopa de lima (lemon...
+Along a cobbled street lined with restaurants, this inconspicuous Yucatecan establishment whips up regional favorites such as sopa de...

 Lonely Planet review

 In this tropically abundant park spreading east of Avenida Insurgentes, paths encircle the Monumento a Álvaro Obregón , a monolithic shrine to the post-revolutionary Mexican president.
 The monument was built to house the revolutionary general’s arm, lost in the 1915 Battle of Celaya, but the limb was cremated in 1989.